 3. The community access channels are operated by the library as a dedicated constitutional forum.
 Programs are not rejected because either they or their spokespersons are controversial.
 CATS does not attempt to verify the accuracy or lack of bias in the programming it carries, nor does CATS attempt to achieve a balance in regards to any issue, faith or ideology.
 The producer of each program is exercising her/his first amendment right to free speech and is solely responsible for the program's content.
 Reference to Section 611 (E) and Section 639 of the Cable Communications Policy Act of 1984 & 1992.

-5. Upon the filing of an appropriate request, the community access equipment and channel will be available to any Monroe County resident, group or organization.
-Programming produced outside of Monroe County will require a written request from a local resident or organization for cablecast on CATS.
+5. Upon the filing of an appropriate request, the community access equipment and public access channel will be available to any Monroe County resident, group or organization.
+Programming produced outside of Monroe County will require a written request from a local resident or organization for telecast on CATS.
 All requests are reviewed on a first-come, first-served, non-discriminatory basis.
 All access use is subject to the availability of time, staff and facilities.

 7. Use of the access facilities: studio, equipment, personnel and other technical resources must be for the sole purpose and/or intent of producing programming for CATS.